Basim592003/MultiplePorteinSequenceAlignment/README.md

 ---

-**Note**: This application is designed for educational and research purposes.Retry
+**Note**: This application is designed for educational and research purposes.